 A 72-hour emergency supply of a prescribed drug must be provided when a medication that is wrapping to the Medicaid benefit is needed without delay and PA is not available.
-This applies to all drugs requiring a PA, under the wrap benefit because they are non-preferred drugs on the VDP list.
+This applies to all drugs requiring a PA, under the wrap benefit (tier 3 drugs) because they are non-preferred drugs on the Texas Vendor Drug Program (VDP) Preferred Drug List (PDL).